Improve Your Identity Management Strategy NOW

 - Reduce calls to customer IT helpdesk to reset application passwords.

-- In the event a user account becomes disabled on their network, that property flows through to the LoadSpring Platform.
+- In the event, a user account becomes disabled on their network, that property flows through to LoadSpring Cloud Platform.